edgarberm/Parallax/README.md

 # Parallax
 Parallax.js is a lightweight and simple mouse parallax effect.
-Simple to use and works with the mouse and soon reacts to the orientation of your smart device.
+Simple to use and works with the mouse and reacts to the orientation of your smart device.